ExperimentsHNL/popper-design/overview.md

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_profile.png?raw=true)

-The Researcher Profile consists of the information that the researcher provided during the signup process as well as privacy settings, payment method, linked accounts (GitHub, Facebook, Twitter, etc).
+The Researcher Profile consists of the information that the researcher provided during the signup process as well as privacy settings, payment method, and linked accounts (GitHub, Facebook, and Twitter).

-Researcher Profile page also contains the history of all trials ever created by a given researcher.
+This page also contains the history of all trials ever launched by the researcher.

 #### 8. Monitor Trials

 ![Image](https://github.com/Experiments/popper-design/blob/master/rworkflow_monitor.png?raw=true)

-By default, upon creating a trial, researcher is taken to the monitoring page of this trial.
+By default, upon creating a trial, the researcher is taken to the monitoring page of this trial.
 Alternatively, the researcher can find out more information about any trial displayed in the Trial List in the Researcher Dashboard by clicking on the trial.
-This also takes her to the Monitor Trials page, which includes more specific information about the selected trial.
+This also takes her to the Monitor Trials page.

-Exact layout of the Monitor Trials page is dynamically constructed based on the metadata accompanying the experiment.
-Metadata describes what kinds of events can happen and what kind of data about the trial will be available during runtime.
-Typically, monitoring page displays trial status, the list of players (researcher should be able to click on individual players and review their profiles) realtime choices made by the players, round number, players' earnings, etc.
+The exact layout of the Monitor Trials page is dynamically constructed based on metadata accompanying the experiment.
+The metadata describes what kinds of events can happen and what kind of data about the trial will be available to the researcher during runtime.
+Typically, the monitoring page displays trial status, the list of players (researcher should be able to click on individual players and review their profiles), realtime choices made by the players, the round number, and players' earnings.

-Once the trial is over, the researcher gets to see and manually approve all pending payments to players on the monitoring page.

-Researcher can also download the complete log of the game in CSV format from the monitoring page.
+Once the trial is over, the researcher can see and manually approve all pending payments to players, still on the monitoring page.
+The researcher can also download the complete log of the game in CSV format.

 #### <font color="red">Caution!</font>